 What is the legal basis for using my information?

 Under data protection law, we must have a valid legal basis for collecting and using your personal information.
-When you contact us for more information about our products or services, we believe that we have a legitimate interest in being able to respond fully to your enquiry.
+When you contact us for more information about our products or services, we that we have a legitimate interest in being able to respond fully to your enquiry.
 We are permitted to use your personal information where it is necessary for our legitimate interests, provided that our interests are not overridden by your own interests.
-In this case, we believe that using your personal data to respond to your query is in both your and our interests.
+In this case, using your personal data to respond to your query is in both your and our interests.

-In the event that any additional information you provide to us comprises of special category personal information, we are permitted to process this when:
+If any additional information you provide to us comprises of special category personal information, we are permitted to process this when:

-• you have provided your explicit consent for us to do so,
+- you have provided your explicit consent for us to do so,

-• for reasons of substantial public interest,
+- for reasons of substantial public interest,

-• to establish, exercise, or defend legal claims.
+- to establish, exercise, or defend legal claims.

 How long does FW Capital retain my information?

-We will hold your information for the time it takes to deal with your query.
-We will normally delete your information after 12 months, unless you would like us to retain your contact details to keep you informed of our products and services (see section 3, below).
+- We will normally delete your personal information after 24 months, unless you would like us to retain your contact details to keep you informed of our products and services (see section 3, below).

 What happens if I do not provide my information to FW Capital?